nooooaaaaah/StoreMeDaddy/WrapMeDaddy/readMe.md

 # WrapMeDaddy: A library for StoreMeDaddy

-- A library that helps you integrate the StoreMeDaddy API into your application.
+- Helps you integrate the StoreMeDaddy API into your application.

 ## Features